Moogli0602/Tableau-Projects_assignments/README.md

 # Tableau

-# Tableau Practice Projects Repository
+Tableau Practice Projects Repository

 Welcome to my Tableau Practice Projects Repository!
-This repository contains a collection of Tableau projects that I've worked on to enhance my skills and explore various analytical aspects.
-Each project focuses on different aspects of data visualization, analysis, and storytelling using Tableau.
+Here, you'll find a curated collection of Tableau projects that I've developed to hone my skills and delve into various analytical aspects.
+Each project is crafted to showcase different facets of data visualization, analysis, and storytelling using Tableau.

 ## Projects Included:

-### 1. Asia Cup Match Dashboard
+1. **Asia Cup Match Dashboard:**
    Explore visualizations related to Asia Cup matches, including team performance, player statistics, and match outcomes.
 Gain insights into the dynamics of the cricket tournament through interactive charts and graphs.

-### 2. HR Attrition Analytical Dashboard
+2. **HR Attrition Analytical Dashboard:**
-Dive into HR data to analyze attrition trends, identify key factors influencing employee turnover, and visualize insights that can aid in strategic workforce planning.
-This project aims to provide a comprehensive view of HR metrics.
+   Dive into HR data to analyze attrition trends, identify key factors influencing employee turnover, and visualize insights that aid in strategic workforce planning.
+This project provides a comprehensive view of HR metrics.

-### 3. Most Profitable Companies per Second
+3. **Most Profitable Companies per Second:**
    Visualize and compare the profitability of different companies, focusing on earnings per second.
-Utilize Tableau's features to create engaging dashboards that highlight the financial success of various organizations in real-time.
+Utilize Tableau's features to create engaging dashboards that highlight the real-time financial success of various organizations.

-### 4. Retail Analysis
+4. **Retail Analysis:**
    Analyze retail data to uncover trends, customer behavior, and key performance indicators.
 Explore visualizations that help in understanding sales patterns, inventory management, and customer preferences within the retail sector.

-### 5. Sales Report Week
+5. **Sales Report Week:**
    Create a dynamic sales report for a specific time frame, breaking down sales figures by week.
 Visualize sales performance, identify peak periods, and gain insights into factors influencing weekly variations in revenue.

 Continue to expand this repository with additional projects as you work on new Tableau visualizations.
 Provide brief descriptions for each project to guide users in understanding the focus and objectives.